aws-samples/aws-modernization-with-baffle/content/2_ModuleTwo/verify_loaded_data.md

-1. Back in the PDADMIN Object Explorer, Under dms_static-mask->direct@baffle->Databases, right click dms_target_db and then Query Tool.
+1. Back in the PGADMIN Object Explorer, Under dms_static-mask->direct@baffle->Databases, right click dms_target_db and then Query Tool.
 A new SQL command pane opens.

 2. Use the following command to select all from the table “customers”.